Working with remote teams

-Allowing users to try the app before launch will ensure that the initial version of it feels familiar to users and it is close to what they expect and need.
+Allowing users to try the app before you launch will ensure that the initial version of the app feels familiar to users and it is close to what they expected and need.
 This will result in a greater chance of a successful development effort.
-The app should be tested with end users as well to ensure that we are delivering all the features that users need and also to understand how users will be using the app.
-And, critical bugs should be resolved before launch!
+The app should be tested with end users as well to ensure that we are delivering all the features that users need and also to understand how the users will be using the app.
+Critical bugs should be resolved before launch!

 3 — Development

 The development work is planned in Sprints.
 Each Sprint can last from 1 up to 4 weeks, and not more than that.
-Each Sprint has its own goals and who defines the amount of work that will be done is the development team.
+Each Sprint has its own goals.
+The development team defines the amount of work that will be done.

 When the team is going to develop an app, they have different challenges because each app has a unique set of complexities.

 The time developing apps varies greatly.
 When the team is going to develop an app, they have different challenges because each app has a unique set of complexities.
-And it all depends on these complexities, what libraries will be used or whether everything will be built from scratch.
+It all depends on these complexities, what libraries will be used, or whether everything will be built from scratch.
 Each Sprint includes the termination of all features planned during that period.
-It also has a goal that must be agreed by the team, and it needs to be reached on its termination.
+It also has a goal that must be agreed upon by the team, and it needs to be reached on its termination.

 4 — Quality Assurance

-I made a list of the software that I use in my daily life and I consider it essential, especially if you work with remote teams.
-Most of them are for free or have the trial period.
+I made a list of the software that I use in my daily life and I consider essential, especially if you work with remote teams.
+Most of them are free or have trial periods.

 - Trial: Your company can test the G Suite for free for up to 14 days.

-An important tool used for communication between teams.
+This is an important tool used for communication between teams.
 You can create different channels for your team, like Development, Design, General, Funny Jokes.
 It also has a pretty handy integration with Trello, Google Hangouts, Asana, and others.
-For example, in my team, we use Google Hangouts integration so every standup meeting, the team is going to receive a link with the Google Hangout meeting at Slack.
+For example, we use Google Hangouts on my team, so for for every standup meeting, the team is going to receive a link with the Google Hangout meeting at Slack.
 I also use it with Trello, every time I close a task at Trello, the team will receive a message at Slack.

 Slack came out in 2014 and I wish it had been invented years ago.
-The software is free for smaller times and up to 5GB of space.
+The software is free for smaller teams and up to 5GB of space.
 You definitely should test it with your team!
 I made a post with a compilation of Slacks integrations I like, check it out here.

-If you like Kanban but want to create a simpler board, or just want to create a to-do list for yourself or your team I suggest Asana.
-Free for teams of up to 15 people, Asana helps you organize tasks, sign tasks for your team, and also add files and comments.
+If you like Kanban but want to create a simpler board, or just want to create a to-do list for yourself or your team, I suggest Asana.
+It is free for teams of up to 15 people, Asana helps you organize tasks, assign tasks for your team, and also add files and comments.
 In the paid version, they now have a timeline too, it’s pretty cool!

-The cool thing is that it automatically creates charts, so you can see your team’s progress, how many tasks have been completed, and how many tasks need to be done, cool huh?
+The cool thing is that it automatically creates charts so you can see your team’s progress, how many tasks have been completed, and how many tasks need to be done.

 I love the fact that Basecamp is very simple.
 With it, you can create different projects, and sign up tasks for each project.
-You can also add files, and it has a really cool tool that calls automatic check in which asks you and your team what tasks they have fulfilled.
+You can also add files, and it has a really cool tool that’s called automatic check, in which it asks you and your team what tasks have been fulfilled.

 - Trial: It is free for teachers and students, and also has the test period for 30 days.

-Tool to create diagrams, flow charts, wireframes and a huge amount of graphics.
-Super recommend this software, you can use it on your computer and also on the phone and tablet.
+This is a tool to create diagrams, flow charts, wireframes and a huge amount of graphics.
+I super recommend this software, you can use it on your computer and also on the phone and tablet.

-- Trial: They have the 7-day trial and also the free version with feature limitation.
+- Trial: They have a 7-day trial and also the free version with feature limitation.

-My other best friend is Google Hangouts.
-It brings conversations with photos, emoji, and even group video calls.
-Hangouts also perform a group video chat with up to 10 users at a time.
+My other best friend is Google Hangout.
+It brings conversations with photos, emojis, and even group video calls.
+Hangout also perform group video chats with up to 10 users at a time.
 I love to use the shared video option too!

-My best and dearest friend.
-Sticky notes are wonderful.
-If you like to create physical Kanban board, use, and abuse of it.
-I use it quite even when I create task lists and Kanban boards on Trello, I usually write in the paper first and then move on to the software.
-I’d love to nailing sticky notes on the wall or in my own computer with super important information that I can’t forget!
+My best and dearest friend: Sticky notes are wonderful if you like to create physical Kanban boards.
+I use it quite often even when I create task lists, and Kanban boards on Trello, I usually write in the paper first and then move on to the software.
+I’d love nailing sticky notes on the wall or in my own computer with super important information that I can’t forget!